 So is Bucharest pretty?

-After my day walking through Bucharest I can actually say that some places in Bucharest can be pretty and worth visiting – but only if you happen to stumble upon Bucharest.
-There are still the majority of buildings which remind us all of Communism.
+After my day walking through Bucharest I can actually say that some places in Bucharest can be pretty and worth visiting.
+And actually there are people that loved the city and can recommend what to do in Bucharest in one day.
+But for locals there are still a majority of buildings which remind us all of Communism.
 And there are simply not that many places to attract tourists, to make them want to buy the first ticket to Bucharest.
 Yes, the people are friendly and yes, there are great places to go out!
 But in my opinion, a city should be more than just that.

 Do I love Bucharest?
 No.